andreasmhallberg/readingnotes/Bohas, 1990. The Arabic Linguistic Tradition.md

 - ALT degenerates to prescriptive recopies detached from theoretical context: 16

 > After him [as-Suyūṭiy (d.
 1505)], grammatical theory gradually degenerated to into a set of prescriptive recipes, to which some dry strips of dead theory still adhered.
-The ninteenth-century *Nahḍa*, in the name of simplification and 'common sense', only kept the recipes, cutting the completely from the theoretical roots.
-This degenerated version of the tradition is, to this day, the basis for teaching grammars used in most Arabic countries today.
+The nineteenth-century *Nahḍa*, in the name of simplification and 'common sense', only kept the recipes, cutting the completely from the theoretical roots.
+This degenerated version of the tradition is, to this day, the basis for teaching grammars used in most Arabic countries.

 ## Facts, rules, and arguments